-Understanding your kegerator capacity and how many kegs it can fit is a common concern among beer enthusiasts and bar owners.
-This information can help you make a better choice and get a commercial kegerator that matches your needs and requirements.
+Understanding how many kegs fit in a kegerator is a popular concern among beer enthusiasts since this information can help you make a better choice and get a commercial kegerator that matches your needs and requirements.

 There are a few elements in this equation.
 You need to consider types of kegs and their capacity/dimensions plus types of kegerators and their capacity/dimensions.
 We have to talk about each of them in order to find the best fit for you.

 Types of Kegerators